 - 1. Implementation, monitoring, evaluation, and compliance with applicable requirements in the ACOM and AMPM. - 2.
-Provision of quality care and services to eligible members, regardless of payor source or eligibility category. - Contractor written policies and training regarding preventing abuse, neglect, and exploitation, ensuring incident stabilization [member(s) immediate health and safety is secured and immediate care and recovery needs are identified and provided], reporting incidents, and conducting investigations. - 4.
-Monitoring for provider compliance with policies, training, and signage requirements aimed at preventing and reporting abuse, neglect, and exploitation as specified in the AHCCCS Minimum Subcontract Provisions (MSPs) and Contract.
-Refer also to the Report of the Abuse & Neglect
+Provision of quality care and services to eligible members, regardless of payor source or eligibility category. - Contractor written policies and training regarding preventing abuse, neglect, and exploitation, ensuring incident stabilization [member(s) immediate health and safety is secured and immediate care and recovery needs are identified and provided], reporting incidents, and conducting investigations.

-Prevention Task Force to Governor Douglas A. Ducey (November 1, 2019) developed in response to Executive Order 2019-03.

-- 5. Mechanisms to assess the quality and appropriateness of care furnished to members with SHCN, as specified in Contract [42 CFR 457.1240(b), 42 CFR 438.330(b)(4), and 42 CFR 438.340]. - 6.
+- 4. Monitoring for provider compliance with policies, training, and signage requirements aimed at preventing and reporting abuse, neglect, and exploitation as specified in the AHCCCS Minimum Subcontract Provisions (MSPs) and Contract.
+Refer also to the Report of the Abuse & Neglect Prevention Task Force to Governor Douglas A. Ducey (November 1, 2019) developed in response to Executive Order 2019-03. - 5.
+Mechanisms to assess the quality and appropriateness of care furnished to members with SHCN, as specified in Contract [42 CFR 457.1240(b), 42 CFR 438.330(b)(4), and 42 CFR 438.340]. - 6.
 Demonstration of improvement in the QOC and services provided to members through established QM/PI processes. - 7.
 Analysis of the effectiveness of implemented interventions, to include targeted interventions, to address the unique needs of populations and subpopulations served [42 CFR 438.330(e)(2)]. - 8.
-Attendance and/or participation in applicable community initiatives, events, and/or activities as well as implementation of specific interventions to address overarching community concerns (including applicable activities related to chronic disease management, EPSDT, dental, behavioral health, justice population, opioid and substance use, suicide, veterans, and SDOH including, but not limited to, homelessness, employment, community engagement, etc.). - 9.
+Attendance and/or participation in applicable community initiatives, events, and/or activities as well as implementation of specific interventions to address overarching community concerns (including applicable activities related to chronic disease management, EPSDT, dental, behavioral health, justice population, opioid and substance use, suicide, veterans, and SDOH including, but not limited to, homelessness, employment, and community engagement, etc.). - 9.
 Written policies regarding member rights and responsibilities [42 CFR 438.100(b)(1)]. - 10.
 Protection and confidentiality of medical records and any other personal health/enrollment information that identifies a particular member, or subset of members, in accordance with State and Federal privacy requirements, AMPM, and the Medical Records Contract section [42 CFR 438.224]. - 11.
-Compliance with requirements to assure member rights and responsibilities conform with AHCCCS policies on Title XIX/XXI Notice and Appeal Requirements, Member Grievance Resolution Process, and AMPM [42 CFR 457.1220, 42 CFR 438.100(a)(2), 42 CFR 438-228(a), 42 CFR 438.400(a), 42 CFR 438.402(a)].
-The Contractor shall also comply with any other applicable State and Federal laws (such as Title VI of the Civil Rights Act of 1964), including other laws regarding privacy and confidentiality [42 CFR 457.1220, 42 CFR 438.100(d)],
+Compliance with requirements to assure member rights and responsibilities conform with AHCCCS policies [42 CFR 457.1220, 42 CFR 438.100(a)(2), 42 CFR 438.228(a), 42 CFR 438.400(a), 42 CFR 438.402(a)].
+The Contractor shall also comply with any other applicable State and Federal laws (such as Title VI of the Civil Rights Act of 1964), including other laws regarding privacy and confidentiality [42 CFR 457.1220, 42 CFR 438.100(d)]. - 12.
+Development and maintenance of mechanisms to solicit feedback and recommendations from key stakeholders, subcontractors, members, and family members to: - a.
+Monitor service quality, and - b.
+Develop strategies to improve member outcomes and QI activities related to QOC and system performance. - 13.
+Employment of sufficient, knowledgeable, and qualified local staff and utilization of appropriate resources to achieve Contractual compliance.
+The Contractor's resource allocation shall be adequate to achieve quality outcomes.
+Staffing adequacy will be evaluated based on outcomes and compliance with contractual and AHCCCS Policy requirements.